 The fact that only 5–10% of all cancer cases are due to genetic defects and that the remaining 90–95% are due to environment and lifestyle provides major opportunities for preventing cancer.
 The leading lifestyle risk factors are:

 Diet, obesity, and metabolic syndrome are very much linked to various cancers and may account for as much as 30–35% of cancer deaths, indicating that a significant amount of cancer deaths can be prevented by modifying the diet.

-At the Lasting Immunity event, we will show you the foods to avoid and the foods to consume to prevent cancer and eliminate this huge risk.
+At the Immunity event we will show you the foods to avoid and the foods to consume to prevent cancer and eliminate this huge risk.

 Get Physically Active to Prevent Cancer